Peer-Reviewed Journals’ Preference for Animal Experiments: Why It’s Bad for Science and How to Address it

 More ethical and effective research that doesn’t rely on animals is not only possible but well within reach.
 Making nonanimal methods the new gold standard will require a major cultural shift involving the acknowledgement of and reckoning with animal methods bias in publishing and beyond.

-The Animal Methods Bias Taskforce is a collaboration between the Physicians Committee for Responsible Medicine, Humane Society International, People for the Ethical Treatment of Animals, Animal Free Research UK, Fund for the Replacement of Animals in Medical Experiments, the European Committee Joint Research Centre, and more.
-The objectives of the Taskforce are to build evidence of animal methods bias and to mitigate it by developing and implementing anti-bias tools and tactics targeting researchers, journals, funders, and other stakeholders.
+The COLAAB is a collaboration between the Physicians Committee for Responsible Medicine, Humane Society International, People for the Ethical Treatment of Animals, Animal Free Research UK, Fund for the Replacement of Animals in Medical Experiments, the European Committee Joint Research Centre, and more.
+The objectives of the COLAAB are to build evidence of animal methods bias and to mitigate it by developing and implementing anti-bias tools and tactics targeting researchers, journals, funders, and other stakeholders.